To Laura, Carly, and Silvia–thank you.

 I – All electronic devices (phones, tablets, laptops, etc.) to be switched off and handed over upon arrival

-By enabling us to be genuinely present for each other, I also hoped this rule would ultimately strengthen our tribe, allowing us to tap into a trusted bond well after the retreat.
+Most importantly, this rule would give everyone a rare chance to unplug from their daily commitments and social addictions.
+Furthermore, not being able to use our usual escape mechanisms would force us to deal with our bad moments on the spot.
+And, at the same time, to be genuinely present for each other, which I hoped would ultimately strengthen our tribe, allowing us to tap into a trusted bond well after the retreat.

 II – Morning rituals, breakfast, and beach walk in silence